 If you get your news reports from CNN, you might be familiar with Dr. Sanjay Gupta.
 The US-born neurosurgeon and medical correspondent has already won multiple Emmy Awards for his work.
 His CNN segment “Vital Signs” explores health stories from all around the world.
 One issue that Dr. Gupta reports for CNN is the health dangers of wireless EMF radiation.

 Here are the three parts of his CNN report.

 Part One: Welcome to the National Quiet Zone

 Part One of CNN’s series takes us inside the radio quiet zone of Green Bank, West Virginia.
 As we explained above, Green Bank is home to a large, highly sensitive telescope.
 To prevent interference with the telescope, all types of wireless technology and radio signals are banned by law within the zone.

-The symptoms of EHS vary from person to person, and are difficult to confirm or diagnose.
+The symptoms of EHS vary from person to person and are difficult to confirm or diagnose.
 That’s why some people still question its existence.

-Dr. Gupta seeks out an expert opinion, and interviews David Carpenter, Director of the Institute for Health and the Environment at the University of Albany.
+Dr. Gupta seeks out an expert opinion and interviews David Carpenter, Director of the Institute for Health and the Environment at the University of Albany.

 At the start of his career, Carpenter “did not believe that EHS was a real medical condition.”
 His work over the years, says CNN, has changed his mind.

-Carpenter refers to studies exploring the link between childhood leukaemia and EMF radiation from household wiring.
+Carpenter refers to studies exploring the link between childhood leukemia and EMF radiation from household wiring.
 “I thought that was just ludicrous and nonsense,” he says.
 “And then we supported studies that confirmed those observations.”